github0null/eide-docs/docs/advance/cmsis_cfg_wizard.md

 ## Syntax Implement

-Implementation refer to [cmsis config wizard](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/configWizard.html), **not full support all syntax**.
+Implementation refer to [cmsis config wizard](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/configWizard.html), **but not full support all syntax**.

 **There are unsupported syntaxs:**